Fundamentals vs. FUD

 Money is not a thing.
 It is a shared belief about a thing.

 The dollar works because enough people agree it does.
 Bitcoin works for the same reason — not because of math, but because of consensus.
-James D. McMurray understood this in 2013 when he looked into a webcam and asked the most honest question in the history of finance: what if we just agreed that this was worth something?
+The documented December 8, 2013 video shows the Bitcoin logo rotated 90 degrees.
+The project's adoption of that video lineage is founder-attested.

 Value in an attention economy is not discovered.
 It is constructed — collectively, iteratively, through repetition and reference and shared recognition.
 Every time you post about Buttcoin, you are not advertising.
 You are performing a speech act.
 You are casting a vote in the ongoing referendum on what has value and what doesn't.